News from Nowhere – Jane Austin

 Sometimes we get fed up in these shallow, narrow windings and run around on top, which isn’t too bad as this part of the line is comparatively free of corpses.
 I’ve learned to control my stomach, but will never overcome my horror of the stench.
 Dodging bombs is surprisingly easy, when you can see them coming.
 One of the sentries shouts, coming over Right, or Left, and we clear into dugouts.
 At first you see a heavy puff of smoke, then the bomb, which looks like a champagne bottle, turning over and over as it flies.

 Jane’s short story, ‘Les Petites Curies’, was published in a Cinnamon Press anthology, The Day I Met Vini Reilly, 2016.
-Jane lives in London and is currently completing a new novel athat will be published with Cinnamon Press in 2022.
+Renegade is Jane’s second novel.